Smoked Turkey Corn Soup

 Season the Soup: Add the chicken bouillon cubes, sugar, and black pepper.
 Stir gently to combine.
 Bring to a boil then reduce to a steady simmer.
 Taste before adding any salt as the smoked turkey and bouillon already carry saltiness.

-Simmer: Cook for 20 minutes or until all vegetables are fork tender and cooked through.
+Simmer: Simmer for 20-25 minutes, or until all vegetables are fork-tender.

 Make the Dumplings: In a mixing bowl combine the flour, sugar, salt, and softened butter.
 Add water a little at a time and mix until a soft sticky dough forms.
 Do not overwork the dough.